Journal of Urban Economics

 The Journal of Urban Economics is a bimonthly peer-reviewed academic journal covering urban economics.
 It is considered the premier journal in the field of urban economics.
-It was established in 1974 and is published by Elsevier.
-The editors-in-chief are Stuart Rosenthal (Syracuse University) and Nathaniel Baum-Snow (University of Toronto).
+It was established in 1974 by Edwin Mills and is published by Elsevier.
+The editors-in-chief are Nathaniel Baum-Snow (University of Toronto) and Kristian Behrens (Université du Québec à Montréal).
 According to the Journal Citation Reports, the journal has a 2020 impact factor of 3.637.

+Edwin Mills was editor from 1974 to 1991.
+Jan K. Brueckner was editor from 1991 to 2007.
+Stuart Rosenthal was editor from 2007 to 2023.